Urban Teacher Fellowship (UTF)

 Current DPS paraprofessionals are eligible to apply for the Fellowship and complete the program in two years while remaining in their role as a paraprofessional in DPS.
 Applicants must have a bachelor’s degree.

-Differences Between TEP, UTF, Para-to-Teacher and Educator Interns
+Differences Between TEP, UTF, and Para-to-Teacher

 The Educator Intern position is a role designed specifically for those developing their teaching skills in Denver Public Schools.
 This role provides rigorous instructional practice and support to individuals before they lead their own classrooms.
 Candidates for this position should be enrolled, or planning to enroll, in a teacher preparation program in order to expand their impact on students.